MrVPlusOne/Coeditor/README.md

-# Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing
+# Coeditor: Leveraging Repo-level Diffs for Code Auto-editing

-Coeditor is a machine learning model that autocompletes your code changes based on the changes in the context.
-This repo includes the server code for the [Coeditor VSCode extension](https://marketplace.visualstudio.com/items?itemName=JiayiWei.vscode-coeditor), as well as the scripts to process the data and reproduce the results presented in the paper, [Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing](https://arxiv.org/abs/2305.18584) by Jiayi Wei, Greg Durrett, and Isil Dillig.
+Coeditor is a transformer model that auto-edits your code based on your recent code changes.
+This repo includes the server code for the [Coeditor VSCode extension](https://marketplace.visualstudio.com/items?itemName=JiayiWei.vscode-coeditor) and the scripts for data processing, model training, and evaluation.
+The ideas behind Coeditor are presented in the ICLR Spotlight paper, [Coeditor: Leveraging Repo-level Diffs for Code Auto-editing](https://openreview.net/forum?id=ALVwQjZRS8), by Jiayi Wei, Greg Durrett, and Isil Dillig.

+Watch the [Coeditor demo](https://www.youtube.com/watch?v=hjZE__jslzs) on Youtube.

 ## Installation